-If your private practice has been struggling to adapt to the new normal after COVID-19, you’re not alone and it seems like every day there are new regulations and a new standard that needs to be met.
-Every governmental department has differing regulations and requirements, and even private health insurance providers vary widely in how they reimburse Telehealth appointments.
+If your private practice has been struggling to adapt to the changes that have swept through the Australian Medicare system in the wake of COVID, you’re not alone.
+It seems like every day there are new regulations and standards that need to be met.
+Governmental departments seem to have different rules, and even private health insurance providers vary widely in how they reimburse Telehealth in Australia.

-But while you’re trying to see clients and work with new technologies, it’s important that you don’t fall behind on the financial side of your business.
+But while you’re trying to see clients and work with new technologies, you can’t fall behind on the financial side of your business.
 With this in mind, we’ve created a reference guide to help make billing and receiving reimbursement for Telehealth services easier.

 1. Medicare & Telehealth Reimbursements

-for people Aboriginal or Torres Strait Islander descent
+- Follow-ups for patients of Aboriginal and Torres Strait Islander descent

 2. Department of Veteran Affairs & Telehealth Reimbursement